-I have new book that was recently published by InterVarsity Press Academic on gender dysphoria and gender identity.
+I have a new book recently published by InterVarsity Press Academic on gender dysphoria and gender identity.
 It is titled Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture.
 In it I define key terms and explore the experiences of those who are accurately diagnosed with Gender Dysphoria and discuss some of the controversies in prevention and resolution of gender identity conflicts, as well as offer an integrated framework for how Christians might respond.

 Here is the outline of the book:

 1. Gender Identity, Gender Dysphoria and Appreciating Complexity